Giacomo-dev-78/ExtendedSample/README.md

 Follow below instructions for a proper use of this solution.

+This project uses my ExtendedCollectionView custom control.

+In order to make if work you have to get the proper Nuget packeges.

 For netstandard project search for ExtendedControls.ExtCollectionView.XForms.1.0.0.nupkg in Visual Studio Nuget Manager and install it.

 For Android project search for ExtendedControls.ExtCollectionView.XForms.Android.1.0.0.nupkg package in Visual Studio Nuget Manager and install it.